AddaGould/deep-learning-challenge/README.md

 Exploring ensemble methods, such as stacking or blending multiple models, could also enhance predictive accuracy by leveraging the strengths of different algorithms.
 By combining the predictions of multiple models, ensemble methods often outperform individual models and provide more robust predictions.

-In conclusion, while deep learning models offer powerful capabilities for solving complex classification problems, they may not always be the most effective approach.
+In conclusion, while sequential learning models offer powerful capabilities for solving complex classification problems, they may not always be the most effective approach.
 By exploring alternative algorithms and techniques, such as gradient boosting and ensemble methods, we can potentially achieve better performance and provide more accurate predictions for Alphabet Soup's funding selection process.